ovn-org/ovn/Documentation/internals/security.rst

     * Acknowledgments: Thank the reporters.

-    * Vulnerability Check: A step-by-step procedure by which a user can determine whether an installed copy of Open vSwitch is vulnerable.
+    * Vulnerability Check: A step-by-step procedure by which a user can determine whether an installed copy of OVN is vulnerable.

       The procedure should clearly describe how to interpret the results, including expected results in vulnerable and